TUM-DAML/seml/examples/README.md

 Optionally, it can contain
    - `conda_environment`: Name of the Anaconda virtual environment; will be loaded before the experiment is executed.
    - `output_dir`: Directory to store log files in.
 Default: Current directory
+   - `project_root_dir`: (Relative or absolute) path to the root of the project. seml will then upload all the source files imported by the experiment to the MongoDB.
+Moreover, the uploaded source files will be downloaded before starting an experiment, so any changes to the source files in the project between queueing and starting the experiment will have no effect.
 ### `slurm` block
 The special 'slurm' block contains the slurm parameters.
 This block and all values are optional.
 Possible values are:
    - `name`: Job name used by Slurm and file name of Slurm output.
 Default: Collection name
    - `experiments_per_job`: Number of parallel experiments to run in each Slurm job.
 Note that only experiments from the same batch share a job.
 Default: 1
    - `max_jobs_per_batch`: Maximum number of Slurm jobs running per experiment batch.
 Default: No restriction
    - `sbatch_options`: dictionary that contains custom values that will be passed to `sbatch`, specifying e.g. the memory and the number of GPUs to be allocated.
 See [here](https://slurm.schedmd.com/sbatch.html) for possible parameters of `sbatch` (prepended dashes are not required).

 ### Parameter blocks
 In the `small_datasets` and `large_datasets` (names are of course only examples; you can name sub-configs as you like) we have specified different sets of parameters to try.